 Post-Fellowship.
 After the fellowship period, CMG Fellows and host organizations must submit reports on their fellowship period, including impact measurement and recommended next steps for the host organization.
 Host organizations are expected to continue to build on the work of the CMG Fellow, including the possibility of creating a permanent position for the Fellow or another individual in a similar role, and continuing any programs or projects the Fellow has initiated.
 A CMG Fellow's tenure may also be extended beyond the initial fellowship period, on a case-by-case basis.
 The CMG Fellowship Program is aimed at increasing capacity for the host organization and it is expected that the effect of the CMG Fellow's work will be long-term within the host organization.

 How to Apply

 Fellow Candidates: Currently, CMG does not accept unsolicited CMG Fellow applications from individuals.
-The best way to be considered for a CMG fellowship is to attend one of our Catalyst Workshops or apply for one of our Action Grants.
-Attending our workshops or a pitch session gives us a chance to get to know you, as well as for you to make connections with other attendees whose organizations may be potential hosts for a fellowship position.
-Based on your strengths and interests, as well as available opportunities, CMG would then faciliate a connection between a candidate fellow and a host organization to determine the possibility of a fellowship position.
+The best way to be considered for a CMG fellowship is to attend one of our Catalyst Workshops.
+Attending our workshops gives us a chance to get to know you, as well as for you to make connections with other attendees whose organizations may be potential hosts for a fellowship position.
+Based on your strengths and interests, as well as available opportunities, CMG may then faciliate a connection between a candidate fellow and a host organization to determine the possibility of a fellowship position.